 During my final week in the Philippines, people were asking me if I was excited and yes I was, but I was really feeling anxious about the BIG move.
 Never have I tried living or working abroad.
 I have only been abroad for short tours and it were all in Asia.
 It was our first time to try a long haul flight and that alone was nerve wracking (At least for me; My son was ecstatic!)

 If I may explain a little as to how we got here, my husband was lucky (and blessed) to be offered a job here in New Zealand last March 2018.
 He applied for an Essential Skills Working Visa because his role is in the Immediate Skill Shortage List.
 You can check here if your occupation is included in the list.
 Essential Skills Working Visa has three categories- Low, Mid and High.
 To be eligible to bring a partner and dependent in NZ, the Essential Skills Visa must be assessed as Mid or High Skilled.
 Again, he was lucky to have his visa approved and assessed as Mid Skilled.
 He started working in New Zealand in May 2018.
 My son and I applied for our own visas last June and both were approved 9 and 8 days later, respectively, although according to the Immigration website, our applications are likely to have a result within 72 days.
 My visa is Partner of a Worker Working Visa and my son’s visa is Dependent of a Worker Student Visa.
 We lodged all our visa applications online and we did not avail any agency services.
 No two visa applications are ever alike as we have different situations and circumstances so I suggest, you visit the New Zealand Immigration website and explore visas you might be qualified in.
 I am no Immigration Adviser so everything I wrote here are only based on my family’s experience.
-The INZ website is pretty much informative but when you get confused (which I’m sure you will), feel free to ask your friends or relatives already here in NZ for clarifications.
-You can ask me too but I have limited knowledge related to NZ visas.
+The INZ website is pretty informative but some things can be confusing.
+Research is key.